AQAComputer ScienceExam Board Revision

 Memory Trick

 Think of binary as a light switch: it can either be off (0) or on (1).
-Just like a switch can represent two states, binary represents data using two digits.
+Just like a series of switches can create different combinations, binary numbers can represent various values.

 Flashcards